 Customer feedback, combined with our roadmap, enables us to deliver long-term value and stay ahead of market trends.
-The majority of product enhancements and new capabilities added to our platform over the years have been developed internally, with acquisitions used to augment our capabilities with strategic technology.
+The majority of product enhancements and new capabilities added to our offerings over the years have been developed internally, with acquisitions used to augment our capabilities with strategic technology.

 From time-to-time, we incubate related technologies developed by our employees.
 For example, we developed and patented next-generation solid-state lighting technology as a result of an internal initiative.
-We commercialized this technology under our toggled subsidiary, which generated \$7.5 million in revenue for the year ended December 31, 2018.
-WEYV, a mobile application that brings our patented units-based business model to digital content distribution and delivery, was released commercially in December 2017.
+We commercialized this technology under our toggled subsidiary.